weebpower/vibrant.py/README.md

 # HOW TO
 `$ vibrant.py [-a] IMAGE`

+The output will be an RGB hexcode, such as #48AB4C.

 The default is the 'palette' algorithm.
 The -a switch toggles the 'all' method.